Lagrangian Index Policy for Restless Bandits with Average Reward: Introduction

 The article is organized as follows.
-In the next section we formally introduce the model and define Whittle and Lagrangian indices.
+In the next section we formally introduce the model and notation, and define Whittle and Lagrangian indices.
+The next three sections are devoted to reinforcement learning algorithms for the Lagrangian index.
 In Section~\ref{sec:tabular} we present a tabular reinforcement learning algorithm for LIP and provide the proof of its convergence.
 Then, in Section~\ref{sec:dqn} we describe a NN-based reinforcement learning algorithm for LIP and discuss its advantages with respect to the analogous algorithms for WIP.
-In Section~\ref{sec:restart} we calculate analytically the Lagrangian index for the restart problem, which can be used for the optimal web crawling and the minimization of the weighted age of information.
-In Section~\ref{sec:asympt} we give an alternative proof of the asymptotic optimality of LIP.
-Finally, we provide numerical examples in Section~\ref{sec:num} and conclude the paper with Section~\ref{sec:concl}.
+In Section 2.3 we focus on the restart problem, which has numerous important practical applications, such as optimal web crawling and the minimization of the weighted age of information.
+We analytically calculate the Lagrangian index for the restart problem, which can be used for the optimal web crawling and the minimization of the weighted age of information.
+This then helps validate the algorithms for WIP and LIP by comparison in Section 3.
+We find that while both LIP and WIP yield comparable performances for the restart problem, LIP has a distinct computational edge.
+We also consider a problem from literature that is provably not Whittle indexable and find that the LIP gives a better performance than the WIP.
+We consider the `restart problem' which has many important practical applications.
+We find that while both LIP and WIP yield comparable performances for the restart problem, LIP has a distinct computational edge.
+Finally, in Section~\ref{sec:asympt} we give the second theoretical contribution of this article, viz., an alternative proof of the asymptotic optimality of LIP based on exchangeability.
+This may have applications going beyond the present work.

-\section{Model Formulation and Index Policies}
+\subsection{Model Formulation and Index Policies}

 Consider $N>1$ controlled discrete-time Markov chains ({\it arms} in bandit terminology) $X^i_n, n \geq 0,$ for $1\leq i \leq N$, on finite state space $\X$, controlled by the $\U := \{0,1\}$-valued control sequences $U^i_n, n \geq 0$.
 Given the control $U^i_n$, the $i$-th chain moves from the current state $X^i_n \in \X$ to the next state $y \in \X$ according to the transition probability kernel $p^i(y|X^i_n,U^i_n)$ and obtains the reward $r^i(X^i_n,U^i_n)$.
 We seek to solve the following long-run average reward MDP problem:\\